bird-bench/BIRD-Interact/bird_interact_agent/README.md

 # Combine with GT fields (contact us for access) into bird_interact_data.jsonl
 ```

+> To avoid data leakage by auto-crawling, we do not include GT solution sqls and test cases in `bird_interact_data.jsonl`. please email bird.bench25@gmail.com with the tag [bird-interact-lite GT&Test Cases] in title for full set, which will be sent automatically.

 ### 2. Environment Setup

 1. Download the database dumps: